Ballot Status History – Green Party of Hawai’i

 At the time, Hawai’i state law also provided that if a party successfully petitioned for the ballot three times in a row, it would receive automatic ballot status for ten years.
 The Hawai’i Green Party had qualified for ballot status three times in a row – twice by petitioning and once by a statewide candidacy.

-1997: The Green Party of Hawai’i regains its statewide ballot status
+1997: The Green Party of Hawai’i regained its statewide ballot status

-In 1997, the Hawai’i legislature passed a Green-sponsored bill to remedy this situation and change the wording of the state law from ‘petitioning’ to ‘qualifying’.
+In 1997, the Hawai’i legislature passed a Green-sponsored bill to remedy this situation by changing the wording of the state law from ‘petitioning’ to ‘qualifying’.

 After the law’s passage, the issue became whether the law should be applied retroactively to the Green Party.
 After some debate, the new state elections officer ruled that it did.

 With that ruling, the Green Party regained its ballot status through 2006.
-The only requirement for the Greens during this period is that they run candidates in each election.
+The only requirement for the Greens during this period is that they run candidates in each election during this period.
 This same requirement that applies to all ballot status parties in Hawai’i enjoying the ten year exemption.
+According to the Hawai’i Office of Elections, the ‘Ten Year Provision’ means:

 2006: The Green Party of Hawai’i lost statewide ballot status in November 2006

-2008: The Green Party of Hawai’i retained its statewide ballot status
+2008: The Green Party of Hawai’i regained its statewide ballot status

 In Hawai’i in 2008, to gain statewide ballot status, a party needed to gain petition signatures, equal to at least one tenth of one percent of the state’s registered voters.